lagzya-dev/Oxide.Ext.Discord/Docs/Hooks.md

 ### OnDiscordStageInstanceCreated

-- Called when a stage intance is created
+- Called when a stage instance is created

 ```c#
 void OnDiscordStageInstanceCreated(StageInstance stage, DiscordGuild guild)